Rajpratik71/linux-manPages/snap.md

    forget
        Delete a snapshot

        The forget command deletes a snapshot.
 This operation can not be undone.

        A snapshot contains archives for the user, system and configuration data of each snap included in the snapshot.

        By default, this command forgets all the data in a snapshot.
-Alterna‐ tively, you can specify the data of which snaps to forget.
+Alternatively, you can specify the data of which snaps to forget.

        Usage: snap forget [forget-OPTIONS]

        --no-wait
               Do not wait for the operation to finish but just print the change id.

    get
        Print configuration options